Self-Serve Compost

 I'm not a Sacramento County resident.
 Can I still pick up free compost?

 The County-provided compost is only available to Sacramento County residents.
+Check your local jurisdiction for information and availability.

 How do I use compost to ensure the compost doesn't stunt the growth of my garden?